gl1tterbomb/gl1tterbomb/README.md

 - Green lantern

 I stay in safe most of the time.
-You will see me sitting in Comic, Deltarune/Undertale, or Transformers area to hangi out with my friends, ooorr make some new friends.^^ Sometimes I walk around the map or stay in island when I'm bored or rp or something?
+You will see me sitting in Comic, Deltarune/Undertale, or Transformers area to hangi out with my friends, ooorr make some new friends.^^ Sometimes I walk around the map or stay in island when I'm bored or rp or something? no clue? okay

 *****Uhhh smelly BYI(Before you INT)/DNI here, going to remake soon.***** [Patreon stuff](https://www.patreon.com/c/arrowofliez/about)